masonscape/website/content/pages/privacy.md

 This includes:
 - What color theme you have set the website to, via the theme switching button in the top right
 - Information about the [Nyanvas](https://masonscape.com/nyanvas) page such as your current list of active images (including images you have added yourself)
-- The username you set in the [chat page](https://masonscape.com/chat)
+- The username and color you set in the [chat page](https://masonscape.com/chat)

 This data generally stays on your device only, and is not processed by the server unless it happens to overlap with the following section (e.g. the chat username).